-We are now recruiting for the 2017 HABESHA Works Program.
+We are not recruiting for the 2023 HABESHA Works Program.
 HABESHA Works is a green jobs training initiative that teaches basic skills in urban organic agriculture and agro-business development.
 HABESHA Works promotes sustainable agriculture as a tool for economic development within communities lacking adequate job resources and those experiencing barriers to healthy, fresh, high quality foods.
 The components of HABESHA Works focus on three primary objectives.
 They are:

 - Developing a community-based approach to health disparities by training individuals to produce and distribute organically grown vegetables in the local urban environment.